ex-Plant/2025_learning/js_notes.md

 }
 ```

-Meta-programming and Reflection:

 Symbols also play a role in advanced patterns where you may need to attach metadata or influence object behavior without interfering with the object’s main API.

-Summary

--

-Frequency of Use:

 While symbols might not appear much in everyday, high-level application code, they’re essential for internal library design, for setting up robust and collision-proof APIs, and for implementing JavaScript’s core protocols.

-- Scenarios:

 They are commonly used for creating unique object keys, hiding internal or “private” properties, and enabling protocol-driven features (like iteration and custom behavior on built-in operations).

-You're correct that an object cannot have two properties with the same key.
-However, the power of symbols lies in the fact that every symbol is unique, even if they share the same description.
-This means that two symbols created separately with the same descriptive text are considered distinct and will not collide as object keys.
+`Every symbol is unique, even if they share the same description.` This means that two symbols created separately with the same descriptive text are considered distinct and will not collide as object keys.

-Consider the following example:

 ```js
 const symbolA = Symbol("konrad");